 2.8 Chapter Summary

 This chapter reviewed literature on the development design delivery process and its relevant participants.
 Prescribed roles and responsibilities for each team member were identified during the concept and viability phase and the physiognomies of collaboration were further explored.
 A better understanding of the nature of boundaries in a team, material and knowledge based boundaries, assisted in explaining current lack of collaboration.
 Tools and techniques used to facilitate collaboration during the concept and viability phase were identified and explained.
-This appraisal of the context in which collaborative tools and techniques are applied, enables improved levels of collaboration by managing material and knowledge boundaries better.
+This appraisal of the context in which collaborative tools and techniques are applied, enables improved levels of collaboration by better managing material and knowledge boundaries.

 RESEARCH METHODS